 Author’s Note: This story is based on a character from my children’s book Elissa the Curious Snail.
 The book series consists of four books.
 You can visit Elissa’s page and have the option to purchase the books by clicking the link here.

 Jake the Blackbird flew over the house where the curly red-haired girl lived.
-He had not seen her today, but it was still early, the sun was barely rising.
+He hadn’t seen her today, but it was still early, the sun was barely rising.
 Jake flapped his wings and took off into the air.
 The houses were smaller, and the air was cooler up here.

 Then, just as quickly, he tucked his wings against his body and dove straight down.
 Faster he flew, and the houses grew bigger, but before hitting the ground, he spread his wings and soared just inches from the grass, landing near the red-haired girl’s fence.

 “That felt quite spectacular,” Jake said to himself.
 He took a couple of hops, because that’s how blackbirds walk, flapped his wings, and took off again.

 As he flew, he saw Mr. Squirrel scampering across the neighbor’s lawn.
 “Most definitely looking for nuts,” Jake said to himself realizing he had not eaten breakfast yet.

 He landed behind the fence near the red-haired girl’s house.
 He knew they grew strawberries, blackberries, and raspberries in the garden.
 Jake hopped under the fence, because that’s how blackbirds walk, and looked both ways.